Visiting Pula, Croatia: Things to do When You Visit In Low Season!

 Another thing we did plenty of in Pula was walking around without much of a plan.
 I’m someone who just enjoys wandering up and down back streets admiring the architecture, popping into shops, and snapping photos along the way.
 Pula’s streets are perfect for this with so many impressive gates, cobbled lanes, and surprising facades.

-Cool car on Pula's back streets
+Cool car on Pula's back streets with a neat retro vibe from a bygone era

-Arch of Sergii in Pula, Croatia
+Arch of Sergii in Pula with a yellow building in the background in Croatia

-Pula's white marble streets
+Pula's white marble streets on a quiet backstreet alley

 If you prefer a bit more structure to your wanderings, try walking the length of KandlerovaForum and Sergijevaca; this is one street that runs through the Old Town in a horseshoe formation, changing names along the way.